adnandeva/adnandeva/README.md

 ## Objective

 I’ve always been captivated by the mechanics of security, and tackling complex problems keeps me motivated and engaged.
-My aim is to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills